AbbasRuder/Book-store/README.md

 # Book-store

+A book e-commerce application that has the following feature
+- bookmarks
+- subscribed-books
+- add-to-cart
+- filter by genre and type(free/paid)
+- login/logout/forgot-password pages (not functional)

 My first project using `Solidjs`.
-Currently has two pages - one that shows the list of books available and when clicked on a book, it navigates to the other page that has more info about that book.
-The data is coming from a `json` object.
-The routing is implemented using `Solid-Router`
+This application is primarily optimized for mobile screens and the data is coming from a `json` object that is present in the `src` directory.

 ## Usage